daniel8lopes/omnia3/docs/pages/omnia3/omnia3_expensesmanagementtutorial.md

 This tutorial assumes that you have created a OMNIA tenant, and are logged in as a user with modeling privileges to this tenant.

-## 3. Modeling OMNIA Expense Management
+## 3. Modeling OMNIA Expenses Management

 1. Start by selecting the tenant where you are going to model, and you will be redirected to the modeling area.